 EDU 5031 Enhancing Meaningful Learning - 3 hrs.

-This course is designed to challenge students to reflect on current strategies, innovations, and philosophies that are impacting education and the classroom today.
-Participants create learning activities to enhance classroom learning.
+This course is designed to challenge students to reflect on current strategies, innovations, and philosophies that impact education and the classroom.
+Candidates create learning activities to enhance student learning.

 EDU 5033 School Improvement in the 21st Century - 3 hrs.